oasisprotocol/docs/docs/dapp/opl/host.md

 #### Constructor

-This smart contract will need to know the address of the Enclave smart contract.
+We provide the address of the confidential (also known as *enclave*) smart contract deployed on the Oasis Sapphire as a constructor parameter to the *host* smart contract.

 ```solidity
     constructor(address _ballotBox) Host(_ballotBox) {